-Are you having a hard time deciding between painted cabinets and cabinets with a stained finish?
+Painted vs stained cabinets, having a hard time decided what’s best for you?
 Don’t worry, I have provided you with a complete guide to make your decision easy.

 Most people are leaning one way or another based on personal preferences.
 Personally I love painted cabinets.
-Heck I loved stained too.
+Heck I love stained too.
 Especially walnut cabinets.

 Because of my love for all things cabinetry I often marry the two.
 Typically I’ll do a lighter paint color such as white or gray on the perimeter with stained cabinets used for the island.
 The stained cabinet provides a warmer feel and breaks up the monotony.

 You should know there is a massive painted cabinets trend out there.
 Today almost 3 out of every four cabinets are painted.
-Of those the majority are painted white or off-white.
+Of those the majority are white or off-white.
 Gray cabinets have been growing in popularity.
 We’re even seeing a wave of green kitchen cabinets.
-Just a few short years ago it was the opposite, only one out four cabinets was painted.
+Just a few short years ago it was the opposite, 3 out of 4 cabinets were stained.
 This is because many people prefer an all white kitchen and the clean look it portrays.
 It’s a timeless look.
-It also helps that costs for painted cabinets has come down.
+It also helps that costs have come down.

 As with everything in cabinetry it depends.
 Most cabinet lines have a base wood species.
 This is usually maple or birch.
 Both of these species can be painted or stained.